 Years ago, while waiting to adopt, I recall dreading the week leading up to Mother’s Day.
 The day that reminded me of my losses and, in my mind, my failures as a woman.
 It was a day that I just wanted to put my head under my pillow and sleep away.
 This all changed when I adopted our son.
 But I remember how it felt before.

-The good news is that if you are on the path to adopting, you will be, God is good, and He is faithful and if you could see the thousands of women that I have seen that have been where you are and where I was before adopting, you would know it is possible too.
+The good news is that if you are on the path to adopting, you will be a mommy.
+God is good, and He is faithful, and if you could see the thousands of women that I have seen that have been where you are and where I was before adopting, you would know it is possible too.

 The reality is that God made us unique.
 No two people are alike, just as no two adoptions are alike, and this is part of the timing.
-I find that when we start comparing one adoption or timeline to someone else’s, we are putting ourselves in a harmful position that can rob us of our faith and trust.
+I find that when we start comparing one adoption or timeline to someone else’s, we are putting ourselves in a harmful position that can rob us of our faith and trust in Him.
+It also robs us of our joy.
 You are unique and every adoption is as special as people are different.

-It took time and praying, patience and spending time in His Word to heard His voice on what to do and not to do and when to do it.
+It took time and praying, patience, and spending time in His Word to hear His voice.
 We finally adopted and have learned over the years that this child was meant for our family.
 Not the one who was adopted right before ours, but this child.

 Many people have asked what helped me during the wait?
 What helped me stay faithful, put aside comparisons to others, and complete my adoption with joy in the journey?
 One answer, God.
 I spent time daily in His word, pursuing Him, praying for His peace and power.
 I worked one hour each day on my adoption, then put it away.
 I lived each day joyfully – yes, I had my moments that were not joyful, but I never lost hope or confidence that if God brought me this far, He would be faithful.

 Rededicate your adoption to Him today and start anew.
 Daily time spent with Him will help you and give you comfort.
 God has the answers to all of our needs.